 The Bottom Line

 Intermittent fasting is not currently a recommended treatment for weight loss or any other health condition.
-There needs to be more research, especially regarding any negative side effects of fasting, such as the risk for nutrient deficiencies.
+There needs to be more research, especially regarding any negative side effects of fasting, such as the risk of nutrient deficiencies.
 Intermittent fasting may pose a health risk for certain individuals, so it is not recommended for people with diabetes, women who are pregnant or breastfeeding and individuals with a history of eating disorders or disordered eating.
 Anyone considering fasting should first discuss it with a doctor, especially if taking medications that may need to be adjusted.

 For a personalized weight management plan that meets your individual needs, consult a registered dietitian nutritionist.
 An RDN can create a weight loss program based on your unique health and nutrition needs and goals.
 To find a dietitian in your area, search the Academy's Find a Nutrition Expert database.